 Can you imagine what alien beings would make of us all racing around down here?
 We specialize in this thing called stress.
 Stress is a very ancient human response.
 It is the mechanism by which our ancestors survived.
 But, today things are different, I mean, how often do you encounter a prehistoric monster on your way to the supermarket?

 The problem is that our stress response is still the same as the one our ancestors were equipped with.
 It’s a handy thing to have when faced with a serious situation, but our bodies have a Pavlovian stress response to anything perceived as threatening; like being late for work, getting cut off by some clown in traffic, meeting with the boss, arguing with someone, and so on.
-This can put us in an almost constant form of fight/flight and it exhausts glands, organs and the nervous system.
+This can put us in an almost constant form of fight/flight and it negatively affects the immune system and exhausts glands, organs and the nervous system.

 Prehistoric people may not have been in danger more than a few times a week, so their nervous systems had time to recover.
 Running away also helped to dissipate most of the stress hormones.
 But, being the civilized souls that we are, can you imagine pulling the car over, getting out and running away when you see the ominous flashing blue lights in your rear-view mirror?
 Our body would like us to run, but instead we sit and seethe politely, stress chemicals coursing around the body damaging arteries and exhausting glands like the adrenals, thyroid and pancreas.